espocrm/documentation/docs/administration/import.md

 ## Importing into Target List

-When you import Contacts, Leads or Accounts, you can add them to some target list.
-On the Step 2, you need to add *Target List* field on *Default Values* panel and select a needed target list record.
-You can also use 'Update only' or 'Create & Update' import type to link existing records with a target list.
+When you import Contacts, Leads or Accounts, you can add them to some Target List.
+On the Step 2, you need to add the *Target List* field in the *Default Values* panel and select a needed Target List record.
+You can also use *Update only* or *Create & Update* import type to link existing records with a Target List.

 ## Relations

 It's possible to automatically relate imported records by a foreign name.
-For example, when you import Opportunities, if you have Account names in the CSV but don't have Account IDs, Accounts with corresponding names will be automatically related with imported records.
+For example, when you import Opportunities, if you have Account names in a CSV but don't have Account IDs, Accounts with corresponding names will be automatically related with imported records.
 Note that this functionality is only available for many-to-one relationships.

 It's also possible to automatically relate imported records by a *Foreign* field other than the Name.
 The Foreign field should have *Relate on Import* parameter enabled.
-Available as of v8.2.
+The feature is available as of v8.2.

 ## Console commands